-There are many different types of rhinoplasty — some nasal procedures are open while others are closed, some procedures alter nose bones while others adjust solely the nostrils or tip of the nose.
-Your individual nasal needs dictate the type of rhinoplasty procedure, and ultimately the healing process afterward.
+There are many different types of rhinoplasty.
+Some nasal procedures are open while others are closed.
+Some procedures alter nose bones, while others adjust solely the nostrils or tip of the nose.
+Your individual nasal needs determine the type of rhinoplasty procedure, and ultimately the healing process afterward.
+If your recovery process involves a rhinoplasty cast you need to know what to expect, how nose cast removal works, and what you can do to heal from rhinoplasty surgery as quickly as possible.

-Many plastic surgeons place tape on the nose following a rhinoplasty in order to decrease nasal swelling.
-Procedures involving the nostrils or tip of the nose will be taped for compression.
-But, when bones are fractured during the rhinoplasty procedure (also known as osteotomies), the surgeon will apply an exterior cast made of aluminum, plaster, plastic, etc.
+Many plastic surgeons place tape on the nose following a rhinoplasty to help decrease nasal swelling.
+Procedures involving the nostrils or tip of the nose will usually be taped for compression.
+When bones are fractured intentionally during the rhinoplasty procedure (also known as osteotomies), the surgeon will apply an exterior nose cast made of aluminum, plaster, plastic, etc.

 The nasal cast will keep the bones in the correct position while the nose swells during the healing process.
 The rhinoplasty cast purpose is to make sure that the nasal structure is properly supported, and that the patient’s nose will heal properly in its new shape.

 This external cast is an important part of preserving your surgical results – one week with a cast is not bad compared to the lifetime of joy your new nose shape will bring.
+Many nose job failures are the result of incorrect care during the healing process.
 The management of casts varies patient to patient, which is why it is important to work closely with your surgeon before, during and after the rhinoplasty procedure.
+They can help you if your rhinoplasty cast fell off, or if the nose cast got wet.

 When and How is a Nose Cast Removed?

 It is uncommon for the rhinoplasty cast to fall off on its own.
-The surgeon will apply an adhesive to ensure that the cast stays in place.
+The surgeon will apply an adhesive to ensure that the nose cast stays in place.
 If you get the rhinoplasty cast wet, there is a higher chance of it falling off.
-Try not to play with the cast either, if you are careful it should stay on.
+Try not to play or mess with the cast either.
+If you are careful it should stay on.
 If your rhinoplasty cast falls off on its own or gets wet, don’t panic.
 Schedule an appointment with your surgeon, and they will get everything back in place!

 What to Expect After Your Rhinoplasty Cast is Removed